pluteski/speech-to-text/blog/content/thinkific_blog1.md

 To utilize this approach effectively, you must be intimately familiar with every line of content in your repo.
 The best way to achieve this is to create an original work of your own design, developed step by step from start to finish by yourself.
 Once you get started this may not take as long as you expect.
 On the other hand, there may be steps that blossom into much more time-intensive investment than you expected.
 That's actually ok -- it gives you something interesting to explain when discussing your process.

 ## Hone your edge, gain a new one
-Someone who has well organized and nontrivial open source code will be prioritised over other similarly experienced candidates, but because their competencies are easier to evaluate.
+Someone who has well organized and nontrivial open source code will be prioritised over other similarly experienced candidates because their competencies are easier to evaluate.
 By providing visibility you simplify the job of the recruiters and interviewers, while simultaneously preparing yourself for the interview, as well as learning relevant skills that will be useful on the job.

 ## Example repo
 As an example, take [this python repo](https://github.com/pluteski/first2017mp)